 All family child care homes are licensed as mixed age groups.
 Depending on the type of family child care home-Family or Group-the number of children and the assistants needed to operate vary.
-For Family Child Care homes the regulations state Dif a provider, who is caring for children without an assistant, cares for children under the age of eighteen (18) months, there shall be no more than four (4) children under the age of eighteen (18) months.
+For Family Child Care homes the regulations state Dif a provider, who is caring for children without an assistant, cares for children under the age of eighteen (18) months, there shall be no more than four (4) children under the age of six (6) years, and of these four (4) children, no more than two (2) shall be under the age of eighteen (18) months.
 The maximum group size is 6 children, no more than 2 children under 18 months old.